-Expanding at a rapid pace in 2019, Downtown’s emerging tech, innovation and entrepreneurial innovation ecosystem gained several new co-working spaces (Life Time Work, WeWork, Spaces), two new accelerators and one incubator (MassChallenge, Founder Institute, WeWork Labs), and two notable tech tenants (Ruths.ai and UiPath), further strengthening Houston’s urban innovation ecosystem, making Downtown even more competitive as a tech and innovation hub.
+Expanding at a rapid pace in 2019, Downtown’s emerging tech, innovation and entrepreneurial innovation ecosystem gained several new co-working spaces (Life Time Work, WeWork, Spaces), two new accelerators and one incubator (MassChallenge, Founder Institute, WeWork Labs), and notable tech tenant (Ruths.ai), further strengthening Houston’s urban innovation ecosystem, making Downtown even more competitive as a tech and innovation hub.

 Downtown now has nine co-working companies, a key amenity for cluster growth (with several more recently announced during mid-2019 and will come online later in the year).
 In addition, Downtown also gained new accelerator and incubator spaces.
 Supported by a $2.5 million grant economic development grant from the Downtown Redevelopment Authority (DRA), an affiliate of Central Houston, Inc., global nonprofit startup accelerator, MassChallenge, expanded into Downtown during 2019.
 Headquartered in Boston, and with locations in Israel, Mexico, Rhode Island, Switzerland, and Texas, MassChallenge attracts a diverse range of global high-potential startups from all industries.

 Silicon Valley-based Founder Institute, a global early stage accelerator program, also launched its second Texas location in Houston in 2019, operating out of Station Houston.
 Meanwhile, WeWork launched its global startup incubator program, WeWork Labs.
-Downtown also gained two notable tech tenants in the same timeframe: oil and gas AI-enabled analytics platform, Ruths.ai, and global robotics company UiPath, which has a presence in 18 countries, moved into the Main&Co (114 Main) historic redevelopment, accounting for 100% of the office space in the mixed-use facility.
+Downtown also gained a tech tenant in the same timeframe: oil and gas AI-enabled analytics platform, Ruths.ai.

 As a result, Downtown’s hubs of innovation are creating momentum and building density for an emerging tech, innovation and entrepreneurial ecosystem that attracts talent, innovation and excitement to Houston’s urban core.